 TA: What are some of your favorite travel blogs and communities?

-Cindi: Sheswanderful.com is a great community focusing on women travelers and I also like the NomadicMatt community where I can get great info.
-I love both the Everywhereist blog and the Atravelinglife blog.
+Cindi: Wanderful is a great community focusing on women travelers and I also like the NomadicMatt community where I can get great info.
+I love both The Everywhereist blog and the A Traveling Life blog.

 TA: Do you have any good airport or flight hacks for people traveling by plane?

 Cindi: Somehow, someway, get to a lounge at any airport you have a long enough layover in that doesn't require a sprint to a new gate.
 Access is free with some credit cards and it's worth the time to check and see if you have one that will work for you.
-Quiet, comfy, free food, and Drinks!
-If I'm flying overnight, I always go for the window seat.
-Props up my travel pillow the best.
+Quiet, comfy, and free food and drinks!
+If I'm flying overnight, I always go for the window seat: props up my travel pillow the best.

 TA: What is the best piece of travel advice you've ever been given?